confng/confng/README.md

 - **Invalid Files**: Runtime exceptions are thrown for files that exist but cannot be parsed
 - **Type Conversion**: `IllegalArgumentException` is thrown for invalid type conversions
 - **Missing Values**: Methods return `null` when configuration values are not found

-## Examples

-See the `/examples` directory for complete working examples:

-- **TestNG Example**: Demonstrates basic usage in TestNG tests
-- **Custom Sources**: Shows how to implement custom configuration sources
-- **Multi-environment**: Example of environment-specific configuration

 ## Requirements